hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   roster to have key material generated.
 * Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
-* All nodes' public `tssEncryptionKeys` will need to be added to the address book.
+* More than half and preferably all the nodes' public `tssEncryptionKeys` will need to be added to the address book.
     * This requires modification of the HAPI transactions that manage the address book.

 Impacts to DevOps Team